Firstbober/krita-rpc/README.md

     2. Paste `%UserProfile%\AppData\Roaming\krita\pykrita` in this window, then press enter.
   * Linux:
     1. Navigate to ``~/.local/share/krita/pykrita``
+3. Open file you just downloaded (you may neeed 7z or WinRAR if you can't open archive)
+4. Open folder ``Krita-DRP-master``
-3. Extract folder ``discord_rpc`` and file ``discord_rpc.desktop`` from file you downloaded into the "pykrita" folder.
+5. Extract folder ``discord_rpc`` and file ``discord_rpc.desktop`` into the "pykrita" folder.
-4. Now open Krita, and click on `Settings -> Configure Krita…` in the menu bar.
+6. Now open Krita, and click on `Settings -> Configure Krita…` in the menu bar.
-5. Go to `Python Plugin Manager`, and activate "Discord Rich Presence".
+7. Go to `Python Plugin Manager`, and activate "Discord Rich Presence".
-6. There you go!
+8. There you go!
 You just need to restart Krita for the feature to activate